drod109/nauticedge/README.md

 ## Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with:

 ```env
 VITE_SUPABASE_URL=your_supabase_url